By: Sharon Aron Baron

 “Nobody even knew where Parkland was.
 When we spoke about Parkland, we were somewhere between Fort Lauderdale and Boca.”
 She said that now residents can’t go anywhere in the country without people instantly knowing about the events that took place here.

-“I don’t know how anybody goes through this and is okay afterwards.
+“I don’t know how anybody goes through this and is okay afterward.
 That is not human.
-I’m personally very concerned about the after effects of this,” said Hunschofsky.
+I’m personally very concerned about the after-effects of this,” said Hunschofsky.